AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/determining-software-requirements.md

 conda activate openscpca-{module_name}
 ```

-#### Freezing dependencies with `conda-lock`
+##### Freezing dependencies with `conda-lock`

 Conda is a powerful package manager, but it has some limitations when trying to perfectly reproduce an environment across different computer platforms.
+In particular, some packages have dependencies that vary depending on the platform that is being used, which makes tracking dependencies across platforms difficult with the built-in conda tools.
-To address this, we use [`conda-lock`](https://conda.github.io/conda-lock/) to create a lockfile that captures the exact versions of all software packages in the environment, including both the packages that are explicitly listed in the `environment.yml` file and all of their dependencies.
+To address this, we use [`conda-lock`](https://conda.github.io/conda-lock/), which provides the following advantages:

+- The `conda-lock.yml` files created by `conda-lock` capture exact versions of all software packages in the environment, including both packages listed in the `environment.yml` file and all of their dependencies.
-As software dependencies may vary across platforms, `conda-lock` will discover and record dependencies for each platform separately, ensuring that the environment can be recreated exactly on every platform where the software is available.
+- Dependencies required for each platform are discovered and recorded separately by `conda-lock`, ensuring that the environment can be recreated on every platform where the software is available.
-This allows us to keep the `environment.yml` file as a "high-level" list of required software, while also having a "low-level" lockfile that can be used to recreate the environment exactly.
+- This means that we can leave the `environment.yml` file as a "high-level" list of required software which is easy to read and update, while also having a "low-level" lockfile that contributors can use to recreate the environment exactly.

+#### Creating and updating `conda-lock.yml` files

 To create a `conda-lock.yml` file from an `environment.yml` file, run the following command from the module directory: